deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 “As for prognosis, you’re confident?”

 “He stands a better than even chance of surviving, and a reasonable shot at full recovery.
-We do not make any claims about what the full activation of his genome will mean for him.”
-Nofl said, carefully.
+We do not make any claims about what the full activation of his genome will mean for him,” Nofl said, carefully.

 “We can and do, however, pledge to provide our full support to him,” Tran said.